 Charles River Watershed Association, the Massachusetts Rivers Alliance and other environmental groups oppose this bill because it will provide no environmental benefit and cost MA taxpayers millions of dollars each year.
 MassDEP is also already struggling to perform core monitoring, assessment, reporting and research on water quality across the state.

 Clean rivers foster recreation and support wildlife

 Why we oppose the delegation of the NPDES program to the Commonwealth

 - MassDEP is severely underfunded and lacks the capacity to take on a new highly specialized program.
 In the past decade funding cuts and reductions in staffing have left MassDEP struggling to do more with less.
-The Boston Globe reported this week that agency funding and staff cuts have led to a steep decline in enforcement of environmental laws.
+The Boston Globe reported last year that agency funding and staff cuts have led to a steep decline in enforcement of environmental laws.
 MassDEP’s current water programs have suffered from these budget cuts.